fortinetdev/terraform-provider-fortios/website/docs/r/fortios_user_domaincontroller.html.markdown

 * `id` - Server ID.
 * `ip_address` - Domain controller IP address.
 * `port` - Port to be used for communication with the domain controller (default = 445).
+* `source_ip_address` - FortiGate IPv4 address to be used for communication with the domain controller.
+* `source_port` - Source port to be used for communication with the domain controller.

 ## Attribute Reference